bpratap

 However, the permanent residency solution is exceptional.
 They do not help the children whose parents remain in nonimmigrant status.
 Further, even where a Parent does become a permanent resident, it does not help children who already reached 21 before an immigrant petition is approved.

-• why i love you poems for him.
+hot i love you poems for him. love

 05-19 10:39 AM